Fedict/fts-test-environment/README.md

 to get a shell on the first container inside that pod (currently all pods only have one container)

+To update a deployment, "cd" into the directory that contains a checkout of the relevant git repository for the project in question (this can be a checkout somewhere else, and doesn't have to be the one in this directory); then run

+    mvn -DskipTests package # only if this is a Java project oc start-build --from-dir=$(pwd) projectname

+Where `projectname` is the relevant build name (you can get a list with `oc get bc`.
+Add the parameter `-F` to `start-build` to follow the build log.
+After the build finishes, minishift will automatically restart the container with the software.

+You can rerun `setup-testenv.sh` after a `git pull` in this directory in case relevant changes have been made to the script and you want the new version.
+Note though that that will delete all deployments and start everything again from scratch, although some caching will be involved.

+If running `setup-testenv.sh` fails with the message that the project "bosa-trust-services" already exists, then just wait a minute or two and try again.

 For more questions, talk to Wouter.

+# Platform support

+`minishift` exists for Linux, Windows, and macOS.
+However, currently the script has only been tested on Linux.

+Since macOS is a Unix, it *should* work, although this has not yet been tested.
+For Windows, you'll need some form of a Unix shell; either WSL or something like cygwin might work.
+This, too, has not been tested.